TrueBlocks/trueblocks-core/src/monitors/ENS/README.md

 **Note:** This tool is available through [our website](http://quickblocks.io).
 Contact us at [sales@greathill.com](mailto:sales@greathill.com) for more information.
 ***

-This folder contains a QuickBlocks monitor.
-QuickBlocks monitors pull transactions from the Ethereum blockchain for a given (or a series of) Ethereum addresses.
+This folder contains a QBlocks monitor.
+QBlocks monitors pull transactions from the Ethereum blockchain for a given (or a series of) Ethereum addresses.

 Below we present the command line interface to this tool, although the tool itself is not available under open source.
-While the tool is in active development, QuickBlocks monitors already produce very useful results.
-For example, we use QuickBlocks monitors to account for and analyze all transactions on a given smart contract.
+While the tool is in active development, QBlocks monitors already produce very useful results.
+For example, we use QBlocks monitors to account for and analyze all transactions on a given smart contract.
 We present [this example](http://dao.quickblocks.io).

 Please contact us at [sales@greathill.com](mailto:sales@greathill.com) for more information.